Azure/Enterprise-Scale/docs/Deploy/deploy-new-policy-assignment.md

     ...
 ```

-3. Commit change to the feature branch and create a Pull Request to the `master` branch.
+3. Commit change to the feature branch and create a Pull Request to the `main` branch.
 GitHub Actions runs a PR check and pushes the changes to the target Azure environment.

 4. You can monitor the status in the Actions log.
-Once all the checks are successful you have to squash and merge your changes to the master branch.
+Once all the checks are successful you have to squash and merge your changes to the main branch.

 >Note: For future, Azure Policy assignment please see the examples in the [Contoso reference article](../reference/contoso).